DiffPD: Differentiable Projective Dynamics: Applications

 \subsection{System Identification}

 In this section, we discuss two examples that aim to estimate the material parameters (Young's modulus and Poisson's ratio) from dynamic motions of soft bodies: the ``Plant'' example estimates material parameters from its vibrations, and the ``Bouncing ball'' example predicts its parameters from its interaction with the ground.
+We generate the ground truth using our forward PD simulator with a set of predefined material parameters.

-\paragraph{Plant} We first initialize an elastic, 3D house plant model with 3863 hexahedral elements and 29763 DoFs (Fig.~\ref{fig:plant}).
+\paragraph{Plant} We first initialize an elastic, 3D house plant model with $3863$ hexahedral elements and $29763$ DoFs (Fig.~\ref{fig:plant}).
 We impose Dirichlet boundary conditions at the root of the plant such that it is fixed to the ground.
 We apply an initial horizontal force at the start of simulation, causing the plant to oscillate.
-Starting from an initial guess of the material parameters, we deform a new plant in the same manner as the ground truth plant and optimize the logarithm of the Young's modulus and Poisson's ratio of the new plant to match that of the ground truth plant.
+Starting from an initial guess using randomly picked material parameters, we deform a new plant in the same manner as the ground truth and optimize the logarithm of the Young's modulus and Poisson's ratio of the new plant to match that of the ground truth plant.
 The loss at each time step is determined as the squared sum of the element-wise difference in positions between the new plant and the reference plant.

 After optimization, DiffPD, Newton-PCG, and Newton-Cholesky converge to local minima with a final Young's modulus of 1.00 MPa, 0.96 MPa, and 0.96 MPa respectively.
 Regarding the Poisson's ratio, DiffPD converge to 0.4 while both Newton's methods converged to 0.44.
 The reference plant is initialized with a Young's modulus of 1 MPa and a Poisson's ratio of 0.4.
 While the three methods all reach solutions that are similar to the ground truth, the optimization process is highly expedited by a factor of 9 for loss and gradient evaluation using our method (Table~\ref{tab:performance}).
 We observe that DiffPD converged to a solution closer to the ground truth but used more function evaluations due to the numerical difference between DiffPD and the Newton's method.
 However, if DiffPD terminated after the same number of function evaluations (10) as the Newton's method, the optimized Young's modulus and Poisson's ratio would be almost identical to results from the Newton's method (0.97 MPa for Young's modulus and 0.44 for Poisson's ratio), implying the $9\times$ speedup indeed comes from DiffPD's improvements over the Newton's method on the simulation side.